 If you haven’t had much experience around gyms or structured training then you may find yourself scratching your head when it comes to some of the terminology used within the fitness industry.
-Some of it will be slang but most of it will be the correct name to explain something specific whether it’s to do with the exercise you’re doing, the structure of the workout or type of training you are doing.
+Some of it will be slang but most of it will be the correct name to explain something specific whether it’s to do with the exercise you’re doing, the structure of the workout, or the type of training you are doing.

 Having a basic understanding of what some of this terminology is will make all the difference which is why we will be going over some of the most common terms and their meanings in this post.